vivianebresolin/capstone-project-expense-tracker/README.md

 - Users can see a total expenses that is instantly updated when the filter is changed
 - Users can view charts that provide insights into expense patterns
 - Users can delete all the app data
-- Users have the option to populate the app with fake data just to facilitate testing and exploration of the app's features without the need to manually input data
+- Users can edit and delete expenses
 - Users can set the app to dark mode using the app preferences